Busting the myths about remote work is the need of the hour.

 Myth #3: Communication is the biggest challenge in remote work

 Ease of communication is something that many office workers take for granted.
 For remote workers, time zones and distance make communication much more difficult.
-Organisations often shy away from remote work as they believe that virtual discussions and meetings cannot be fruitful.
+Organizations often shy away from remote work as they believe that virtual discussions and meetings cannot be fruitful.

-Reality: With the systems, training and tools, remote communication can be just as effective
+Reality: With the systems, training, and tools, remote communication can be just as effective

 Face to face communication works even in case you cannot meet in-person.

 Remote work often helps workers focus as well as communicate better.
 Location and time zone differences can be overcome when the team is trained for clear and concise communication.
 With the increase in popularity of remote teams as well as technology, virtual communication systems have also improved significantly.